Alien: Romulus

 Review:

 This was a movie that I didn't even realize was coming out until close to its release date.
 My background with this series is that I saw Aliens and Alien 3 first.
 It wasn't until college that I finally sat down to watch the original.
 I've seen all the films and I'm positive overall.
-Seeing that Fede Álvarez and Rodo Sayagues were taking on this one had me intrigued, just knowing earlier works they've done.
+Seeing that Fede Álvarez and Rodo Sayagues were taking on this one had me intrigued, just knowing earlier works they’d done.
+I’ve also now given it a second watch to see how I sat with it for my end of year list.

 Synopsis: while scavenging the deep ends of a derelict space station, a group of young space colonists come face to face with the most terrifying life form in the universe.